 The Rumbux web site is HERE for gallery pics.
 I don't have a web site yet.

 I will take orders, accept payment via Visa/MC/Discover/Amex and then place the build order.
-This means approximately 3 weeks from order to the bars arriving on your doorstep via UPS/FedX.
+This means it is a 6 week process from when I place the order with Rumbux in South Africa to when the bars arrive on your doorstep via UPS.
 Shipping is included in the prices, so that's all you pay.
 No surprises.
 Prices are for the lower 48 states, if you're in Alasaka or Canada, PM me with your zip/postal code and I'll figure out shipping costs and let you know if there will be an additional cost.
-Your CC will be charged at the time of your order.
+Most Canada can be done free shipping, but you are responsible for VAT and any other import fees.
+You can place pre-orders at any time, which help to build to the necessary quantity to place the order with Rumbux.
+Your CC will be charged only when I place the order with Rumbux.

 Prices, (All Shipping included!):